 |8||Time ( 2:52, 14:52, 00:14:52:55, etc. )|

-The COUNT function will count the number of cells which contain any of the types of values from column A. It will NOT count any of the types of values from column B.
+The COUNT function will count the number of cells which contain any of the types of values from column A, including integers, fractions, dates, times, and percentages.
+It will NOT count any of the types of values from column B, including empty cells, text, and logical values.

 Suppose you had the following table in Excel showing user login information.